ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 2. *THE WEATHER:* Both coaches roll a D6, adding the results together and consulting the Weather table.
 3. *TAKE ON JOURNEYMEN:* If a team cannot field 11 players for a league game, the team temporarily takes on a number of Journeyman players.
 4. *INDUCEMENTS:* Both coaches decide if they will purchase any Inducements for the game ahead, paid for from a team's Treasury, from 'Petty Cash', or both.
-5. *THE PRAYERS TO NUFFLE TABLE:* If one team now has a lower CTV than the other, it may be able to roll on the Prayers to Nufflee table.
+5. *THE PRAYERS TO NUFFLE TABLE:* If one team now has a lower CTV than the other, it may be able to roll on the Prayers to Nuffle table.
 6. *DETERMINE KICKING TEAM:* A coin is flipped or dice are rolled to determine which team will kick-off (play defence) and which will receive (play offence) on the opening drive.

 ### 1. THE FANS